devopsconsulting/vdt.deploy/README.rst

                             puppetmaster.
     puppetmaster_verified:  Defaults to zero and should be set to 1 if you are sure you run the deployment tool on the puppetmaster
+    cleanup_timeout:        If a host requires cleanup to run before destroying, only wait cleanup_timeout seconds before continuing
+                            the destruction process.

 .. index:: Usage, avira.deploy; usage